ibz0q/lovelace-bg-animation/README.md

     manifestFileName: "" # * Change the name of the manifest
 ```

-This will tell the plugin to load everything from Home Assistant only.
-It's also useful if you wish to develop and test your own packages too.
+This will tell the plugin to load everything locally.
+It's also useful if you wish to develop and test your own packages.

-**HACS Note:** HACS has a limitation which restricts developers ability to ship bundled files.
-If you choose to go with HACS and want offline support you will need to copy gallery folders into the HACS install space (/www/community/lovelace-bg-animation/*), it seems there is no way to bundle extra files currently and this is unlikely to change.
+**HACS Note:** There's a limitation which restricts HACS developers ability to ship bundled files.
+If you choose to go with HACS and want offline support you will need to copy gallery folders into the HACS install space (/www/community/lovelace-bg-animation/*),

 ### Adding your own packages